xavierfav/meloshare/README.md

 ## Running services manually

-Supervisor is merely running commands for you and control the life of your processes.
+Supervisor / Docker are merely running commands for you and control the life of your processes.
-The following shows which command is run by supervisor for each service.
+The following shows which command is run for each service.

 ### Run Redis
 ```